agaffar74/Password-Generator/readme.md

   * Code are validated for each input and at least one character type should be selected
   * Once prompts are answered then the password should is generated and wriyyed to the text box of the page.

-##Deployment
+## Deployment
 Application GitHub URL submitted.
 GitHub repository contains 4 files, index.html, style.css script.js and README.md
 All files contains application code.
-The site is live at GitHub: https://agaffar74.github.io/Console-Finances/ The Site is also live at: https://agaffar74.github.io/Console-Finances/
+The site is live at [GitHub:] (https://agaffar74.github.io/Password-Generator/) The Site is also live [URL:] (https://agaffar74.github.io/Password-Generator/index.html)

-##Contact If you have any questions, please contact me at:
+## Contact If you have any questions, please contact me at:

+Github Profile: agaffar74
+Email: a_gaffar74@yahoo.com
-##Github Profile: agaffar74 = Email: a_gaffar74@yahoo.com = LinkedIn: abdul-gaffar74
+LinkedIn: abdul-gaffar74